ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 ROS-enabled OpenManipulator is a full open robot platform consisting of **OpenSoftware**​, **OpenHardware** and **OpenCR(Embedded board)​**.

 ## [OpenSoftware](#opensoftware)
 OpenManipulator are based on ROS ​and OpenSource.
 ROS official hardware platform ,TurtleBot series has been supporting ‘TurtleBot Arm’.
-The OpenManipulator has full hardware compatibility with TurtleBot3​, and allows users to control it more easily by linking with the MoveIT! package.
-Even if you do not have a real robot, you can control the robot in the Gazebo simulator​.
+The OpenManipulator has full hardware compatibility with TurtleBot3​.
+Users can also control it more easily by linking it with the MoveIt! package.
+Even if you do not have an actual robot, you can control the robot in the Gazebo simulator​.

 ## [OpenHardware](#openhardware)
-The OpenManipulator is oriented towards Open Hardware​.
-Most of the components except for some frames are uploaded as [STL files](http://www.robotis.com/service/download.php?no=690) that can be 3d printing.
-This allows users to modify the length of the link and the design of the robot to suit the intended use.
-The open manipulator also uses the **Dynamixel X ​series** used in TurtleBot 3.
-Dynamixel has a modular form and adopts daisy chain method.
-This allows users to easily change and add joints for some torque and degree of freedom they need.
-Taking advantage of these advantages, we are planning a total of seven different types (For example, Chain, SCARA, Link, Planar, Delta, Stewart and Linear) of OpenManipulator.
+OpenManipulator is an open-hardware oriented platform​.
+Most of the components are uploaded as [STL files](http://www.robotis.com/service/download.php?no=690) so that users can easily 3d print them.
+It also allows users to modify the length of the links or the design of the robot for their own purposes.
+OpenManipulator is made of **Dynamixel X ​Series** which is used in TurtleBot 3.
 ![](/assets/images/platform/openmanipulator/OpenManipulator_Chain_OnShape.png)

 ## [OpenCR (Embedded board)](#opencr-embedded-board)
-The OpenManipulator can also be controlled via [OpenCR] (Open-source Control module for ROS), the control board of TurtleBot3.
-OpenCR's computing power and real-time control are used to support forward, inverse kinematics, and profile control examples.
-In addition, OpenCR can interoperate with many functions provided by ROS through message communication with ROS, which will evolve into ROS 2.0 in the future.
+OpenManipulator can also be controlled using [OpenCR] (Open-source Control module for ROS), the control board used in TurtleBot3.
+The computing power and real-time controllability of OpenCR can support forward and inverse kinematics, and [profile control](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#profile-acceleration108) examples.
+Moreover, OpenCR is compatible with many functions provided by ROS through message-communicating with ROS.
+OpenCR wil support ROS 2.0 in the near future.

 ## [Dynamixel Examples](#dynamixel-examples)

-OpenManipulator is composed by [Dynamixel X series](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/) and [3D printing parts](http://www.robotis.com/service/download.php?no=767).
-Dynamixel has a modular form and adopts daisy chain method.
-This allows users to easily change and add joints for some torque and degree of freedom they need.
-Moreover, growing 3D printing technology makes anyone can make anything they want with low cost and rapid time.
-We suggest some examples of links and safety parts.
-Taking advantage of these advantages, we are planning a total of seven different types of OpenManipulator.
+OpenManipulator is composed of [Dynamixel X series](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/) and [3D printing parts](http://www.robotis.com/service/download.php?no=767).
+Dynamixel has a modular form and adopts the daisy chain method.
+It allows users to easily add or remove joints for their own use.
+Taking advantage of this characteristic, users can build seven different types of OpenManipulator robots: Chain, SCARA, Link, Planar, Delta, Stewart and Linear.

 ## [Introduction Video](#introduction-video)